dimsumlabs/pass/README.md

 DimSumLabs Password Store
 =========================

 Get [pass](http://www.passwordstore.org/).
-You will want to get a fairly recent version, so you can make use of sub directoris.
+You will want to get a fairly recent version, so you can make use of sub directories.

 Getting Started
 ---------------